MultiSafepay/docs/content/getting-started/glossary/_index.md

 Transfers the customer's payment details to where the payment method is processed.

 ### payment page
 A webpage the customer is redirected to from the merchant's checkout page where they complete payment.
-The page may be hosted by MultiSafepay (see [PayV2](/payments/checkout/payment-pages/activating-payv2/)), the issuer, or the payment method.
+The page may be hosted by MultiSafepay (see [Activating MultiSafepay payment pages](/payments/activating-payment-pages/), the issuer, or the payment method.

 ### payment service provider (PSP)
 MultiSafepay is a PSP and provides services that let merchants accept payments using different payment methods.